hpc/charliecloud/doc/ch-image.rst

     will suggest it.

   :code:`-n`, :code:`--dry-run`
-    Don't actually execute any Dockerfile instructions.
+    Don’t actually execute any Dockerfile instructions.

   :code:`--no-force-detect`
-    Don't try to detect if the workarounds in :code:`--force` would help.
+    Don’t try to detect if the workarounds in :code:`--force` would help.

   :code:`--parse-only`
     Stop after parsing the Dockerfile.